Are you about to graduate from university with a Chemistry degree, but unsure about what to do next?

-At CK we understand how difficult it is to get your head around all the different jobs available to Chemistry graduates.
+At CK Science we understand how difficult it is to get your head around all the different Chemistry degree jobs.
 To help you get inspired, we have asked a variety of professionals in the chemistry field to describe their roles, their experience and how they got to where they are now.

 A R&D Chemist will typically work on multiple projects at once, and is the ideal role for someone looking for variety in their day-to-day life.
 It would particularly suit someone who is practical and enjoys problem solving.

 To find out more, we interviewed a R&D Chemist working on the development of new products for a chemical company.
-On a daily basis they develop formulations in the lab, carry out testing and report on the results.
+On a daily basis they develop formulations in the lab, carry out testing and produce reports on the evidence to develop practical applications for the materials.
 Once suitable systems are found the process is scaled up to a production trial.
 The job also involves liaising with customers and suppliers, to understand their different requirements.

 Prior to becoming an R&D chemist, this expert completed a PhD in organic chemistry.
 Their advice to anyone looking to pursue a career in R&D is to gain as much hands-on experience as possible, either through work placements, industrial internships, or through summer work.